Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

 This entry corresponds to (1) patents for which ownership was unassigned at the time of grant (i.e., ownership was retained by the inventor(s)) and, also, (2) patents for which ownership was assigned to an individual at the time of grant (i.e., ownership assignment was not made to an organization).

 In a small number of cases, PTMT was unable to match a patent with a single metropolitan or micropolitan area and, instead, had to match the patent with two or more possible metropolitan, micropolitan, or non-CBSA areas.
 This situation can occur when the name of an inventor's city of residence matches two or more places that are located in different areas of the state or territory and also can occur if an inventor's city spans more than one area.
 In such cases, the count for that patent has been divided equally between the two or more matched areas.
-For example, if a patent is associated with two possible areas, then that patent would result in one-half of a patent count for each area; if a patent is associated with three possible areas, then that patent would result in one-third of a patent count for each area; etc. As a result of this counting process, regional reports may include fractional counts of patents (e.g., one-half patents, one-third patents, etc.) for some listed organizations.
-In the reports, however, counts have been rounded to whole numbers resulting in some organizations that may appear to be listed out of order.
+For example, if a patent is associated with two possible areas, then that patent would result in one-half of a patent count for each area; if a patent is associated with three possible areas, then that patent would result in one-third of a patent count for each area; etc. As a result of this counting process, regional tables may include fractional counts of patents (e.g., one-half patents, one-third patents, etc.) for some listed organizations.
+In the tables, however, counts have been rounded to whole numbers resulting in some organizations that may appear to be listed out of order.
 The organizations, however, are sorted first by descending total patent counts and second by ascending alphabetical order.
-As an additional effect of the patent count rounding process, some presented data in the reports may not sum exactly to the displayed totals.
+As an additional effect of the patent count rounding process, some presented data in the tables may not sum exactly to the displayed totals.

 Patent origin is based on the residence of the first-named inventor.
 Because readily available inventor residence information generally is limited to the city and state at the time of patent grant, patents have been associated with U.S. metropolitan and micropolitan areas by using a two-step matching process with two geographic reference files: first, a U.S. Post Office reference file has been used to match the city and state of residence of each inventor to one or more counties and, second, an Office of Management and Budget (OMB) based reference file then has been used to match the identified county or counties for each inventor to a U.S. metropolitan or micropolitan area.
 In cases where the inventor residence data did not match one or more U.S. counties, PTMT made efforts to manually review the data and match those data to the appropriate regions.
 For a small percentage of the patents, PTMT was unable to determine an associated county and CBSA of origin (about 0.01%).
-Counts for these patents have been listed separately in the reports under the 'U.S. Regional Level' heading, "Undetermined Statistical Area".
+Counts for these patents have been listed separately in the tables under the 'U.S. Regional Level' heading, "Undetermined Statistical Area".

 Regional aggregation has been performed at the metro/micropolitan area level rather than at the U.S. state and county level because of the cases where an inventor city and state of residence is associated with multiple counties.
 The issue of identifying a unique location for each inventor is reduced substantially when the residence data are aggregated at the metropolitan and micropolitan regional level.
 Using the described methodology, PTMT processing resulted in about 2 percent of the patent inventors being associated with more than one metropolitan or micropolitan area.